Opentrons/opentrons/api/docs/v2/new_advanced_running.rst

    opentrons_execute /data/my_protocol.py

 By default, ``opentrons_execute`` will print out the same run log shown in the Opentrons App, as the protocol executes.
 It also prints out internal logs at the level ``warning`` or above.
-Both of these behaviors can be changed; for further details, run ``opentrons_execute --help``.
+Both of these behaviors can be changed.
+Run ``opentrons_execute --help`` for more information.